-Your rank will change over time but it will always be the way others address you.
+Your rank will change over time but your rank will always be the way others address you.
 Your first name goes out the window.
 Also, getting ahead is fairly straightforward.
 The requirements from one rank to the next are the same for everybody.

-Later, as a veteran, your place isn't guaranteed but it's definitely easier to find.
-Before signing the dotted line, you were this angry, rebel man-child.
+Later, as a veteran, your place isn't guaranteed but it's definitely easier to figure out.
+Before signing the dotted line, you were just another angry, rebel man-child.
 Now once you're out, you are a grown adult ready to prove yourself in the world.
 Unlike the military, the civilian world will not give you a place so you will take it upon yourself to make your own.